CristinaPerea/hasher27/README.md

 # hasher27
-Command line application for hashing paths.
+Command line application for hashing paths (For Python 3.5.X+) for security systems.

+To run it:

+Setting the file configuration.xml and run:

+$ python hasher.py